 Like many people living with RA, I find that I feel better with moderate activity.
 A mild exercise regimen, along with PT as needed, helps keep my joints mobile and my muscles strong and nimble.

-I had my knee replaced in September 2017, and I still look forward to going to PT three times per week, for two hours or more per session.
-I do an hour of hydrotherapy in the pool — including a cool aqua treadmill! — and then about an hour on land.
+I had my knee replaced in September 2017, and I still look forward to going to PT three times per week, for 2 hours or more per session.
+I do 1 hour of hydrotherapy in the pool — including a cool aqua treadmill — and then about 1 hour on land.
 This includes weight-bearing and range-of-motion exercises.

 I really enjoy it.
 PT has inspired me to want to keep moving!